-Previous works have shown that a multi-beam mask writer [27] can write a full-chip, curvilinear ILT mask in 12 hours [20].
-The next question is, can the VSB mask writer write curvilinear ILT masks within this same time frame?
-Figure 10 is a write-time comparison chart between VSB and their multi-beam machine presented by NuFlare [28].
+Previous works have shown that a multi-beam mask writer [28] can write a full-chip, curvilinear ILT mask in 12 hours for 193i processes[20].
+The next question was, can a VSB mask writer write full-chip, curvilinear ILT masks for 193i within this same time frame?
+Figure 12 is a write-time comparison chart presented by NuFlare, comparing write times between their VSB writer and their multi-beam machine [29].
 Because VSB mask write time is proportional to the number of shots, according to this NuFlare chart, it is only when shot count is greater than 200 Gshots/pass that VSB write times exceed 12 hours; below the 200 Gshots/pass level, VSB write times are faster than 12 hours even at 75 uC/cm2.
 When this number is converted into shot density per square micron, it turns out the magic number is 36 shots/um2.
 If the shot density is below this number, the mask write time using a VSB mask writer (i.e., NuFlare EBM 9500) will be less than 12 hours.

-Figure 10: NuFlare's estimation of mask write time for their VSB mask writer and multi-beam mask writer [28]
+Figure 12: NuFlare's estimation of mask write time for their VSB mask writer and multi-beam mask writer [28]